The Story of How the Cotton Mill Cafe Came to Life

 Many people would have given up at this point, but not us!
 We were not deterred just because we now had no building.
 We would rebuild!
 We did not look at this as a setback, we looked at it as a clean slate.
 Then we began thinking, what was our core value.
 It was to have a place where everyone would feel comfortable and relaxed, a place where they could feel at home.
 It would be a place where everyone knew your name, and treated you like family.

-This was our core value at the ice cream shop, and this is the same value we are bringing with us to our new place.
+This was our core value at the ice cream shop, and this is the same value we are bringing with usto our new place.
 Our Ice cream shop was a first step, to an even bigger, bolder venture; Our dream would soon be realized.
 The ice cream shop was a trial run, We are now ready for the big leagues.
 That is when we decided to go bigger, and add breakfast, lunch and dinner to our offerings.
-We would offer fresh, healthy, farm to table based food, for everyone.
+We would offer fresh, healthy, made to order food, for everyone.
 Plus have some great comfort food as well as vegan options.
 We were growing up, soon we would not just be an ice cream shop, but something more.
 We will offer on the go food as well, still made fresh, still delicious; for the commuters in the area.
 And at dinner, people can come in and relax and enjoy our flatbreads or our shareable foods.
 We want a place where friends and families can come together, relax, have fun, and call home.
 Thus the Cotton Mill Cafe was born.